gicheru-droid/enterprise-network-lab/README.md

 -
 ## About Me

-IT Support professional transitioning into Network Engineering and Systems Administration.
+IT Support professional building hands-on experience in Network Engineering and Systems Administration through enterprise infrastructure labs and practical projects.